florez-carlos/dotfiles-ubuntu-base/README.md

 development environment.

-This is the first step in creating a containerized dev environment, if you do not need to modify the base dependencies then proceed with this repo:
+This is the first step in creating a containerized dev environment, if you do not need to modify the system level dependencies then proceed with this repo:
 [Dotfiles](https://gtihub.com/florez-carlos/dotfiles)

 The following installation instructions support: